pavanvidem/training-material/topics/admin/tutorials/interactive-tools/tutorial.md

 >    ```yaml
 >    nginx_ssl_servers:
 >      - galaxy
->      - galaxy-gie-proxy
+>      - galaxy-gxit-proxy
 >    ```
 >    {% endraw %}
 >
->    The nginx configuration `galaxy-gie-proxy` doesn't exist yet, but we'll create it in a moment.
+>    The nginx configuration `galaxy-gxit-proxy` doesn't exist yet, but we'll create it in a moment.
 >
-> 2. Create `templates/nginx/galaxy-gie-proxy.j2` with the following contents:
+> 2. Create `templates/nginx/galaxy-gxit-proxy.j2` with the following contents:
 >
 >    {% raw %}
 >    ```nginx